opendcs/opendcs/docs/source/start-software.rst

    :width: 800

-Alternatively the following link goes straight to the releasese page: https://github.com/opendcs/opendcs/releases For each release, there is a drop down menu "Assets", and in that section download the (opendcs-installer-#.#.#.jar).
+Alternatively the following link goes straight to the releases page: https://github.com/opendcs/opendcs/releases For each release, there is a drop down menu "Assets", and in that section download the (opendcs-installer-#.#.#.jar).

 .. image:: ./media/start/software/im-02-releases.png